Life can become so much better when you find one best friend.

 “It’s not bad.
 If I skateboard I can get from my house to school in about a half hour.
 Riding my bike takes about 20 minutes.
-Either walking or using BART and the bus takes about an hour.
+Either walking or using BART and the bus takes almost an hour.

 “So Mike, you’re not very close to Northgate from where you live.
 How do you get to school and how long does it take?”

 “I ride my bike unless it’s raining.
 It takes about 20 minutes.
 The school bus takes about 45 minutes to an hour, depending on how long I have to wait once I get to where I can catch the bus.”

 “Yeah, but it can be bad.
 The school buses are scheduled to get you to school on time in the morning, which is okay.
 Problem is, to get home I have to catch the bus between the time school gets out and about a half hour after.
 If I have to be at school longer, like for cross country practice or a meet, then I have to get someone to give me a ride or have my folks or granddad pick me up.
 Or walk home, and that takes about an hour.
 Those days I usually ride my bike if it’s not raining.

 “Can’t you take a County Connection bus?”

 “There’s no public bus to Northgate High.
 The closest bus I can take is at Ygnacio Valley Road and Walnut Avenue, and that’s about two miles from school, and it takes about 40 minutes to walk just to get to a bus stop.”

 “Wow, that sucks.
 And I thought I had it tough getting to school.”